Dplyr: Built-in datasets

 The dplyr package comes with five datasets.
 These are: band_instruments, band_instruments2, band_members, starwars, storms.

 Copyright & license

-The copyright to dplyr is held by Posit PBC, formerly RStudio PBC.
-Dplyr was originally released under a GPL license, but in 2022 Posit changed the license terms for the package to the "more permissive" MIT License.
-The chief difference between the two types of license is that the MIT license allows subsequent re-use of code within proprietary software, whereas a GPL license does not.
+The copyright to dplyr is held by Posit PBC, formerly RStudio PBC. dplyr was originally released under a GPL license, but in 2022, Posit changed the license terms for the package to the "more permissive" MIT License.
+The main difference between the two types of license is that the MIT license allows subsequent re-use of code within proprietary software, whereas a GPL license does not.